 If you drop it at our offices, we will treat it as received that same day.
-If you post it to us using ordinary post, we will treat it as received 5 Business Days after posting.
+If you post it to us using ordinary post, we will treat it as the earlier of the day we receive it and 5 Business Days after posting.